xrazis/haris.razis.com/content/posts/cappadocia.md

 architectural points were removed, and the iconography was destroyed or plastered over.

 {{< figure src="/posts/cappadocia/IMG_4356.webp"
-attr="It's construction started in 346AD." width=100%
+caption="It's construction started in 346AD." width=100%
  >}}

 {{< figure src="/posts/cappadocia/PXL_20241024_055932734.webp"
-attr="The highest point of the dome of Hagia Sophia stands at 55.6 meters!" width=100%
+caption="The highest point of the dome of Hagia Sophia stands at 55.6 meters!" width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4349.webp"
-attr="The detail in the (unfortunately destroyed) mosaics is incredible." width=100%
+caption="The detail in the (unfortunately destroyed) mosaics is incredible." width=100%
  >}}

 We also visited the Hagia Sophia history & experience museum, where you go through a series of dark rooms with vivid